lcrudolph/FlaskEducation/README.md

+This is a project build from the template listed below.

 # Try Out Development Containers: Python

 A **development container** is a running [Docker](https://www.docker.com) container with a well-defined tool/runtime stack and its prerequisites.
 You can try out development containers with **[GitHub Codespaces](https://github.com/features/codespaces)** or **[Visual Studio Code Remote - Containers](https://aka.ms/vscode-remote/containers)**.